-The official Government fact sheet on the Coronavirus job retention scheme says that from 30 June onwards, employers will only be able to furlough employees who have previously been furloughed for a full 3-week period prior to 30 June.
-After this date the scheme will close to new entrants.
+The official Government fact sheet on the Coronavirus job retention scheme says that from 30 June onwards, employers can only furlough employees who have previously been furloughed for a full 3-week period prior to 30 June.
+After this date the scheme closed to new entrants.
 There are limited exceptions for those on statutory maternity leave and other types of statutory family leave whose leave started before 10 June and ends after that date.
 For further details see the above FAQ on whether a staff member actually has to be on furlough leave as at 30 June to qualify and our FAQ relating to family leave and furlough.

 Q: If an employee was furloughed but has already gone back to work part time, can that employee be furloughed again in the flexible furlough scheme from July onwards?

-If an employee can return to a full-time role purely to be furloughed from part of it, that does not seem in the spirit of the scheme if the reason for the reduction in hours was solely a temporary reduction attributable to the pandemic.
+If an employee can return to a full-time role purely to be furloughed from part of it, that may still be in the spirit of the scheme if the reason for the reduction in hours was solely a temporary reduction attributable to the pandemic.
 To comply with the extended scheme, it is assumed that the applicable furlough rate should be based upon a percentage of full pay pre-furlough not a later agreed reduction.
 In any event flexible furlough from 1 July would not absolve the employer of the obligation to pay the salary for any hours worked or the percentage contributions to furlough pay due under the scheme in August to October.

-Further guidance is awaited and hopefully this will fully address if employers can agree to increase part time employees to a full-time role before furloughing them.
-It seems more likely that the full guidance which emerges on 12 June is likely to state that employees can only be furloughed and claim a proportionate amount based on the contractual arrangements in force immediately prior to their period of furlough, but we will have to wait for the guidance.
+Further guidance would be helpful and may fully address if employers can agree to increase part time employees to a full-time role before furloughing them.
+It may be that these employees can only be furloughed and employers can claim a proportionate amount based on the contractual arrangements that were in force immediately prior to 19 March but further guidance would be helpful.